 To apply online, you must complete the online application form.
 After completing the form, you’ll be able to order the document to be delivered to your home.

 You can pay for delivery fees by credit card once you complete the online application.
-Due to COVID-19, you might prefer to obtain a certificate online to maintain social distancing.
 During the process, you’ll also be able to indicate the number of copies you’d like.

 How long does delivery take?

 Certificates are sent out after your completed application is registered and your payment is processed.
 Delivery may take about 15 business days if you choose to order through regular delivery service through Canada Post, at a cost of $15.

 If you require faster delivery, you might want to consider paying extra for premium delivery, at a cost of roughly $45.
 Premium service is currently available and takes about 5 business days.
 If you’re unsure about whether your application was successfully submitted, feel free to contact ServiceOntario.

 What if I don’t know the time and place of death?

 If you do not know the exact date or place of death of a person, you can request a death search online.
 A death search is done to verify that a death is registered in Ontario and will search for this information for you.